TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 If you are creating a new form, create a parallel branch to the other branches that populate a Word Document from a template and generate a PDF.

 1. Add a "Populate a Word template" action.
-    * Location: website where template file is located
+    * Location: website where template file is located (SharePoint Site - TCE Admin)
-    * Document Library: document library where template file is located
+    * Document Library: document library where template file is located (Documents)
-    * File: the relative path of the template.
+    * File: the relative path of the template. (/Subcontractor Executed Forms/Templates/\<template name\>) {: .note}
-    {: .note}
     > It's recommended that you use the folder icon to navigate to the template yourself first, then cut the text from the box and re-paste it.
 This will ensure that you have the correct directory and avoid errors from Power Automate being unable to find the file if you update the template and reupload with the same name.